17 Things To Know Before Taking A Spin Bike Class

 Don’t Give The Handlebars A Death Grip

-On the more intense workouts, this can become a bit of an issue.
+On the more intense spinning bike workouts, this can become a bit of an issue and give you what is known as indoor cycling hand numbness.
 Going for maximum power or stretching for a personal goal might have you gripping the handlebars as though they are going to fly off the spin bike beneath you.
 You don’t want to do this, as it will likely lead to injuries further down the line.
 Nobody wants hand injuries in an activity that is mainly focused on the lower body.

 You’ll want to keep your shoulders relaxed and focus on transferring the power from your legs on to the pedals.
 Your grip should remain loose, so that you can keep the pressure away from both your wrists and elbows.
 At times you might even be doing the death grip unconsciously, yet you should still keep an eye out for this grip and try to eliminate it as much as possible.
 After a while, it becomes more natural to have the relaxed position that is generally better for the cyclist.
 This is a challenge that every experienced cyclist has gone through, so you certainly are not alone in this regard.

 Don’t Overexert Yourself Too Early